Duprs/Feedback/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**What is your feature?**
-A clear and concise description of what you want to happen.
+A clear and concise description of what your feature is

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**What platform is this for?**
+Example: Discord, Minecraft, etc.

+**Detailed explaination**
+Give a detailed rundown of what this feature should do

+**Why should this be added?**
+Give a rundown of what the purpose of this feature is, and who it will benefit

-**Additional context**
+**Additional content**
-Add any other context or screenshots about the feature request here.
+Include any supportive text or imagery so that we can better understand your feature [optional]